-- 4.7 The Authority has undertaken internal borrowing of £3,396,000 to 31st March 2020 and is planning further internal borrowing of £775,000 in respect of the 2020/21 capital programme.
-This option is possible because of the Authority's cash balance with a daily average of £6,447,000 between the 1st April and 31st December 2020.
-This consists of cash flow generated (e.g. creditors), core cash (e.g. reserves, balances and provisions) and cash built up through minimum revenue provision due to most debt outstanding being on a maturity basis.
-Repayment of maturing debt of £402,000 is due in 2021/22. - 4.8 In considering the use of the internal borrowing option, two significant risks considered are: - (a) The implications of day-to-day cash constraints, and - (b) Short-term saving by avoiding / delaying new long-term borrowing in 2020/21 must be weighed against the loss of longer-term interest rate stability.
-Thus, there is the potential for incurring long term extra costs by delaying unavoidable new external borrowing until later years by which PWLB long-term borrowing rates are forecast to be significantly higher.
+4.9 The Authority has undertaken internal borrowing of £5,415,000 to 31st March 2021 and there is further internal borrowing of £2,243,000 planned in respect of the 2021/22 capital programme.
+This option is possible because of the Authority's cash balance with a daily average of £7,109,000 between the 1st April and 31st December 2021.
+This consists of cash flow generated from creditors, core cash (via reserves and provisions) and cash built up through minimum revenue provision due to most debt outstanding being on a maturity basis.
+Repayment of maturing debt of £344,000 is due in 2022/23.

+- 4.10 In considering the use of the internal borrowing option, two significant risks considered are: - (a) The implications of day-to-day cash constraints, and - (b) Short-term saving by delaying new long-term borrowing in 2022/23 must be weighed against the loss of longer-term interest rate stability.
+If it was felt that there was a significant risk of a much sharper rise in borrowing rates than that currently forecast, perhaps arising from an acceleration in the rate of increase in central rates in the USA and UK, an increase in world economic activity, or a sudden increase in inflation risks, then the most likely, fixed rate funding will be drawn whilst interest rates are lower than they are projected to be in the next few years. - 4.11 The Chief Finance Officer will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances.